Wedding of Alfonso XIII and Princess Victoria Eugenie

 The wedding of Alfonso XIII, King of Spain, and Princess Victoria Eugenie of Battenberg took place on Thursday, 31 May 1906, at the Church of Saint Jerome the Royal in Madrid, Spain.
 The groom was the reigning king of Spain since his birth and the bride was a princess from a cadet branch of the House of Hesse-Darmstadt and a granddaughter of Queen Victoria.

-Celebrations of the wedding were overshadowed by an anarchist bomb attack during the procession back to the palace.
+Celebrations were overshadowed by an anarchist bomb attack during the newlyweds' return procession to the Royal Palace, which killed twenty-four people.

 Engagement

 King Alfonso XIII and Princess Victoria Eugenie of Battenberg first met at the state banquet offered by King Edward VII –Victoria Eugenie's uncle– at Buckingham Palace to the Spanish King in his state visit to the United Kingdom in 1905.
 Alfonso was seated between Queen Alexandra and Princess Helena, King Edward's sister.
 He noticed Victoria Eugenie and asked who the dinner guest with almost white hair was.
 Everybody knew that King Alfonso was looking for a suitable bride and one of the strongest candidates was Princess Patricia, another niece of King Edward.
 As she seemed not to be impressed by the Spanish monarch, Alfonso indulged his interest in Victoria Eugenie, and so the courtship began.
 When Alfonso returned to Spain he frequently sent postcards to Victoria Eugenie and spoke of her approvingly.
 His mother, Queen María Cristina, initially did not like her son's selection, but finally agreed in January 1906.

 On 22 January 1906, Victoria Eugenie and her mother Princess Beatrice arrived in Biarritz where some days later King Alfonso met them.
 Alfonso and his future bride conducted a chaperoned, three-day romance.
 Then, Alfonso took Victoria Eugenie and her mother to San Sebastián to meet Queen Maria Cristina.
 On 3 February, the King left San Sebastian to go to Madrid and Victoria Eugenie and her mother went to Versailles where the Princess would be instructed in the Catholic faith: as the future Queen of Spain, she agreed to convert from Anglican faith.
 The official reception of Victoria Eugenie into the Catholic faith took place on 5 March 1906 at Miramar Palace in San Sebastián.

 The terms of the marriage were settled by two agreements, a public treaty and a private contractual arrangement.
 The treaty was executed between Spain and the United Kingdom in London on 7 May 1906 by their respective plenipotentiaries, the Spanish Ambassador to the Court of St James's, Don Luis Polo de Bernabé, and the British Foreign Secretary, Sir Edward Grey, Bt.
 Ratifications were exchanged on 23 May following.